-Who is eligible for Burial at the Veterans Memorial Cemetery of Western Colorado ?
-Eligibility requirements for the burial at the Veterans Memorial Cemetery of Western Colorado are the same as for VA National Cemeteries.
+Who is eligible for Burial at the Veterans Memorial Cemetery of Western Colorado?
+Eligibility requirements for the burial at the Veterans Memorial Cemetery of Western Colorado are the same as for VA National Cemeteries with the exception of a Colorado residency requirement.
 Exact eligibility requirements can viewed at the VA, National Cemetery Administration Eligibility webpage.
 The following are the general eligibility requirements:

-Served at least 20 years in the National Guard or Reserves and qualified for military retired pay (or would have qualified except death occurred before age 60), or
+Served at least 20 years in the National Guard or U.S. Armed Forces Reserves and is eligible for military retired pay (or would have been eligible except their death occurred before age 60), or

-Spouses and dependents (burial of dependent Children is limited to unmarried Children under 21 years old or 23 years old if a full-time student at an approved educational institution or a Child that develops a lifelong disability prior to age 21).
+Spouses and dependents (burial of dependent Children is limited to unmarried Children under 21 years old or 23 years old if a full-time student at an approved educational institution or a Child who develops a lifelong disability prior to age 21)

-The Colorado Veterans Trust Fund and Veterans Assistance Grants: The Colorado Department of Military and Veterans Affairs provides grants to help organizations that support Veteran.
-These programs may include transportation programs, food and shelter for homeless Veterans and their Families, incarcerated Veterans' programs, homeless stand downs, job assistance programs and other worthwhile programs that provide a "direct service" to the Veterans.
+The Colorado Veterans Trust Fund and Veterans Assistance Grants: The Colorado Department of Military and Veterans Affairs provides grants to help organizations that support Veterans.
+The types of programs may include transportation programs, food and shelter for homeless Veterans and their Families, incarcerated Veterans' programs, homeless stand downs, job assistance programs and other worthwhile programs that provide a "direct service" to Veterans.

 Two forms of grants are offered: